Syncfusion AI Assistant

 Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in your Blazor application.
 Also, check out the Adding Script Reference topic to learn different approaches for adding script references in your Blazor application.

-Add the Syncfusion® Blazor Document Editor component in .razor file inside the Pages folder.
+Add the Document Editor component in the ~/Components/Pages/*.razor file.
 If an interactivity location as Per page/component in the web app, define a render mode at top of the component, as follows:

 Interactivity location RenderMode Code